vespa-engine/documentation/en/reranking-in-searcher.md

 This guide demonstrates how to deploy a [stateless searcher](searcher-development.html) implementing a last stage of [phased ranking](phased-ranking.html).
-The searcher re-ranks the global top 200 documents which have been ranked the content nodes using the configurable [ranking](ranking.html) specification in the document [schema(s)](schemas.html).
+The searcher re-ranks the global top 200 documents which have been ranked by the content nodes using the configurable [ranking](ranking.html) specification in the document [schema(s)](schemas.html).

 The reranking searcher uses [multiphase searching](searcher-development.html#multiphase-searching):